xind14/reading-notes/code-301/Class04.md

       - When the user chooses one of the options, the correct images should be displayed.

-2. Feature #2: Allow Users to Favorite Individual Beasts?
-    - Why are we implementing this feature?
-      - As a user, I want the ability to search my images so that I can view only the images containing specific titles or keywords.

-    - What are we going to implement?
-      - Given that a user wants to view specific images
-      - When the user enters a character into the search field
-      - Then only the images matching the current set of characters should be displayed on the screen

-    - How are we implementing it?
-      - Create an input element to allow users to search for an image.
-It is up to you to decide if the user should be able to search by title, keyword, or both.
-      - Write a regular expression pattern to create a fuzzy search so that the results are narrowed down and displayed every time the user enters or removes a character from the input.

 3. Submission Instructions
     - Complete your Feature Tasks for the day
     - Run your Lighthouse Accessibility report looking for a score of 65 or higher.
 Make adjustments as needed.